 Your home inventory doesn’t do you any good if it is in your house and it is stolen, burned, damaged by floodwaters, or otherwise destroyed.

 You should consider keeping a copy in a safe deposit box if you have one, with a relative or close friend, with your insurance agent if they keep copies for customers, or uploaded to an online file storage service like DropBox, Google Drive, Mozy, or Carbonite.

 If you have a fireproof safe, keep a copy of your documentation in there for safekeeping.

 Better safe than sorry!

-You never know when something bad may happen, so it’s better to be protected.
-The suggestions above will help you to learn how to document your possessions for insurance purposes so your items will be protected if something were to happen.
+You never know when something terrible may happen, so it’s better to be protected.
+The suggestions above will help you to learn how to document your possessions for insurance purposes, so your items will be protected if something were to happen.

 This information will also give you insight into how much homeowners insurance you should buy, make it easier and quicker to settle a homeowners insurance claim, and make it easier to substantiate any losses for tax reasons.